Free Kentucky Power of Attorney Forms – PDF | Word

 Governing Laws

-The law governing the powers of attorney in Kentucky is the Kentucky Revised Statutes Chapter 457 (Uniform Power of Attorney Act).
+The law governing such forms in Kentucky is the Kentucky Revised Statutes Chapter 457 (Uniform Power of Attorney Act).

 Some of its new provisions include the following: